alardev/SkyCoop/README.md

 Initially I received a healthy chuckle from discovering those features in the original codebase, but ultimately I quickly decided to remove them in order to focus on the core aspects of the mod, which I have deemed as top priority.
 I might reintegrate them later as togglable features.

 ### Where could I request request a feature?
-Use the issues section to file for an bug or a request.
+Use the issues section to file for a bug or a request.

 ### Will the multiplayer mod support other mods?
 Depends on the nature of the mod.
 If the mod is purely cosmetic or then I expect it won't cause any issues.
 Item mods, such as food additions etc, should be treated with more involvement as all players should have it installed in order to avoid desync issues and other bugs.
 If the mod alters any core game behaviours then more work needs to be done.
 This is an issue I will look into as it's something I'm personally interested as well.